Abdul-MughisA/AAM-Project/Planning & Notes/Tasks.md

 - [ ] Create class diagrams
 - [ ] Create inheritance diagrams

+## Screenshots
+- [ ] Go back through and take screenshots of errors

 ## Game Function
 - [x] Collate a table with all the keycodes for PyGame
 - [x] Code a grey room with a block that can move around